-New Echota Cherokee Capital Professional Review and Guide
+New Echota Cherokee Capital Professional Guide

 "When most people imagine a Native American village, they don’t picture Colonialstyle buildings or a courthouse, but the New Echota Cherokee Capital, established in 1825, looked much like a European farm settlement.
 This walk through the reconstructed village includes stops at farmstead houses, a town square, a tavern, and even a print shop.